 On power up or reset, the Module performs the self-tests described in Table 15 below.
 All KATs must be completed successfully prior to any other use of cryptography by the Module.
 If one of the KATs fails, the Module enters the error state.
-KAT failure is indicated by the device not being able to power up.
+KAT failure is indicated by the Encryption LED being unlit when test fails.
+Device is not able to power up if self-test fails.